 The Xiaomi Mi Band 6 release date is a no-brainer.
 The company is pretty regular at issuing new iterations in June.
-So expect the new version to drop in about six months time.
+So expect the sixth generation to drop in about five months time.
 But what about the specs?
-Here’s what to expect.

 Xiaomi Mi Band 6 – what to expect